djhoyt13/nomic_microservice/README.md

 ## Embedding Service

-The embedding service generates embeddings using Nomic's embedding model.
+The embedding service generates embeddings using a local Nomic embedding model.

 ### Features
 - Generate embeddings for text documents